australia/aboriginal-flag-cv-model/README.md

-This tutorial is meant to be a complete noob guide (written by a noob), how I've described things and the way they are in computer vision - are two different things.
+This tutorial is meant to be a complete noob guide (written by a noob), how I've described things, and the way they are in computer vision - are two different things.

 This task has allowed me to introduce myself to the computer vision sector and I'm sure I will learn more over time.